Deep Time Series Models: A Comprehensive Survey and Benchmark: Basic Modules

 \subsection{Decomposition}

-Decomposition \cite{cleveland1990stl, anderson1976time}, as a conventional approach in time series analysis, can disentangle time series into several components with categorized patterns, and works primarily useful for exploring complex series variations. \whx{In the previous work, diverse decomposition paradigms are explored.}
+Decomposition \cite{cleveland1990stl, anderson1976time}, as a conventional approach in time series analysis, breaks time series into several components of more regular patterns, with a divide-and-conquer paradigm to explore complex series variations.
+In the previous work, a set of typical decomposition schemes are explored.